benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/8-Testing/_index.en.md

 ### Recap

-* You tested how the workflow responds, depending on if the store open or closed.
+* You tested how the workflow responds, depending on if the store is open or closed.
 * You tested the store capacity feature by exceeding the allowed number of executions.
 * You verified that incomplete executions timeout after 5 minutes.